 Who is YieldStreet best for?

-YieldStreet is best for accredited investors who have a minimum of $5,000 to invest.
+YieldStreet is best for accredited investors who have a minimum of $5,000 to invest and want to diversify their portfolio with alternative investments across multiple asset classes.
 To be an accredited investor, you must have made at least $200,000 in income over the last two years.

 You also need at least $1 million in assets, not including your home.
 Obviously, this puts the company out of reach for many people.

-YieldStreet is best for a savvy investor who is able to analyze the strengths and weaknesses of various loans.
-YieldStreet does outline some of the risks involved with each investment, but ultimately, the burden falls on you to educate yourself. ‘
+YieldStreet is best for a savvy investor who is able to do proper due diligence and analyze the strengths and weaknesses of various loans.
+YieldStreet does outline some of the risks involved with each investment, but ultimately, the burden falls on you to educate yourself.

 Who should avoid YieldStreet?